touchlab/Kermit/README.md

 There are multiple sample apps showing various configurations.

-## Kermit Stripper
+## Kermit Chisel

 For some situations, disabling logging is desirable.
 For example, when building release versions of apps.
 You can disable logging by defining minSeverity on the logging config, but you can also run a compiler plugin and strip out logging calls entirely.

-To run the log stripper, add the classpath to your buildscript:
+To run the log strip plugin, add the classpath to your buildscript:

 ```kotlin
 buildscript {